parvesh-spec/campusforwisdom/replit.md

 - ✅ Implemented database storage for contact form submissions with proper schema and API endpoints
 - ✅ Added contact_submissions table with fields for name, email, phone, subject, message, inquiry type, and status tracking
 - ✅ Contact form now saves all messages to database instead of just console logging
+- ✅ Database cleaned up - kept only users and legal_pages tables as requested

 # User Preferences